97marno/SnipeIT/README.md

 This check the models against Intune, Autopilot and Apple Business Manager (ABM).
 If the models or Manufactruers are missing in Snipe IT, it will add them.

-*This script need to be present as a runbook for the other scripts to work, since they ware calling this script.*
+*This script need to be present as a runbook for the other scripts to work, since they are calling this script.*